 My 2019 trip to Israel had a different flavor than previous ones, as this time I traveled alone.
 This afforded me the chance to spend quality time with my sister, and to fulfill a yearning to revisit and re-experience the Negev desert via off-road motorcycle.
 My body and psyche clearly remembered the long and exciting days that I had spent as a young man navigating and exploring the dirt roads, creeks, springs, and craters of that awesome landscape.
 To start the adventure, my nephews Tal, Shay, Leor and young Ely had planned an exciting day along the steep slopes of Jerusalem, so that I could prepare for the desert ride.
 I rented a Yamaha WR250 dual-sport off-road motorcycle and headed with them to the Jerusalem hills.
 It turned out I was indeed in need of this ‘prep’ trip, as I flew off the bike at least half a dozen times, landing on my shoulders, my recently replaced knees, my back and, yes, even on my head (again).
 I ended up in ‘urgent care,’ where they put me on antibiotics via an IV drip.
 Miraculously, I sustained no broken bones and no damage to my ‘new’ knees, although who knows what it did to my head!
 A couple of days later the five of us headed south to our ‘real’ destination, the stunningly powerful Negev Desert, with three dirt bikes and a 4×4 pickup truck trailing us with food, water, tents, etc. The ride, the awesome landscape, the challenges, the comradery, and the conversations with these generous and capable young men was immensely gratifying.

 It has been interesting for me to contemplate this adventure at this point in my life, now pushing 70.
-My friend Garry Cooper describes this part of my character as “Roaring toward the precipice, twisting the throttle wide open to either soar over the abyss or crash in a blaze of adrenaline and glory.”
 “Twisting the throttle wide open” had a different feel to it this time.
 Now, death did not seem so remote or abstract.
 Looking it in the eyes I still felt a sense of calm, but gone was the former strain of defiance or romance.
 Stripped bare through the hard cast of age, death is simply an objectively possible outcome!

 Mid-March 2020 was a perfect time to fly to the Bahamas for another long weekend of sailing with Eitan on a 40 ft catamaran, this time around the Bahamas Islands.
 It was an odd time on the planet, as the worries and concerns around coronavirus pandemic had not taken hold yet.
 Eitan got a few days off from his 1st mate position on a giant 130 ft. mega yacht that was docked at Nassau.